 ‘The country has proven a draw and inspiration for literary greats… with a touch of Clive James in its humour.’

-Valerie Shanley in the Irish Mail on Sunday
+Valerie Shanley in Irish Mail on Sunday

 ‘A lively and entertaining tour of literary Switzerland.
 Rooney has an eye for the telling anecdote, and leavens the text with a case of eccentric minor characters, shadowy figures lurking in the back alleys of world literature.
 Informative and full of surprises…’